danielle-askew/COVID19Project/technology.md

 # Technologies Used
 ## Data Cleaning and Analysis
-In Jupyter Notebook we will use Postgres and Pandas/Python to clean the data and perform an exploratory analysis.
+In Jupyter Notebook we will use Postgres, Pandas, and Python to clean the data and perform an exploratory analysis.
 We will also utilize tools in Excel for the same.

 ## Database Storage
 Postgres and Cloud Storage (AWS) are the databases we intend to use.